SwifQL/SwifQL/README.md

 So it will build query like: `SELECT "User".* FROM "User" WHERE "User"."id" = 1 LIMIT 1`.

 As you can see you shouldn't worry about parts ordering, it will sort them the right way before building.

+### More builders

+Feel free to make your own builders and send pull request with it here!

+Also more conveniences are available in [Bridges](https://github.com/SwifQL/Bridges) lib which is created on top of SwifQL and support all its flexibility

 ## More query examples